-Who’s Hot: Sean Bergenheim had a five-game point streak snapped in Sunday’s Game 2, but scored again Tuesday night and now comes in with points in all but one of his past seven games, including five goals in that span.
-Teddy Purcell also has nine points in his past seven games, while Vincent Lecavalier has three goals and two assists in his past four contests.
-Washington’s Alex Ovechkin is averaging more than a point per game this postseason, with 9 points in eight games.
-He comes into tonight with goals in two straight games.
+Who’s Hot: Sean Bergenheim had a five-game point streak snapped Sunday, but nonetheless comes in with points in all but one of his past six games, including four goals in that span.
+Teddy Purcell also has eight points in his past six games, while Vincent Lecavalier has two goals and two assists in his past three contests.
+Washington’s Alex Ovechkin has three points in as many games, while Brooks Laich has a goal and four assists in his past four contests.

 Injury Report: LIGHTNING – Simon Gagne (upper body, day-to-day) and Pavel Kubina (upper body, day-to-day).
 CAPITALS – Tom Poti (groin) and Dennis Wideman (leg).